If you are in a rush the best cold water wet-suit is the Henderson Thermoprene 5mm Men’s Jumpsuit

 Seals: The seals are used on wetsuits that will go into waters that are 55° Fahrenheit or warmer.
 They are usually accompanied by stitch panels that are glued before they are blind stitched.
 The latter feature means that each stitch comes out the same side it was sewed from.
 Since it will not go through the fabric, the no holes will be left behind.
 This renders it as airtight as possible to prevent the entry of water.

-Seals and tape: If the wetsuit comes with sealed and taped seams, then you can comfortably use it in water that is 55° Fahrenheit or colder.
+Seals and tape: If it comes with sealed and taped seams, then you can comfortably use it in water that is 55° Fahrenheit or colder.
 Taping enhances the durability of the seams since they are reinforced, thus limiting water seepage to your skin.

-Wetsuits come in varying styles and the one you go for will depend on the conditions in which you will be in.
-If you are going scuba diving in cold water, then you should get a full body wetsuit that covers most of your body.
+Wetsuits come in varying styles that cover both your arms and legs, the one you go for will depend on the conditions in which you will be in.
+If you are going scuba diving in cooler water, then you should get a full body wet-suit that covers most of your body.
+Full Body Suits allow for maximum insulation and can be your best friend in cooler water conditions, especially in climates such as North America and Europe.

-The following is an approximate temperature to wetsuit thickness guide.
-As you get into colder waters, wetsuit water temperature may not be appropriate as a semi dry wetsuit or drysuit may be more suitable to wear.
+The following is an approximate temperature to wetsuit thickness chart.
+As you get into colder waters, the water temperature may not be appropriate as a semi dry wetsuit or drysuit may be more suitable to wear.
+Keep the temperature in mind before diving in!

 |Temperature||Recommended Suit Thickness|